core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Security of the Group Mode {#ssec-group-mode-security}

 The group mode defined in {{mess-processing}} relies on commonly shared group keying material to protect communication within a group.
 Using the group mode has the implications discussed below.
-The following refers to group members as the endpoints in the group owning the latest version of the group keying material.
+The following refers to group members as the endpoints in the group storing the latest version of the group keying material.

 * Messages are encrypted at a group level (group-level data confidentiality), i.e., they can be decrypted by any member of the group, but not by an external adversary or other external entities.